 This problem is based on the story of the Pied Piper of Hamelin.
 Investigate the different numbers of people and rats there could have been if you know how many legs there are altogether!

-tables that seat 4 people.
+There are 44 people coming to a dinner party.
+There are 15 square tables that seat 4 people.
 Find a way to seat the 44 people using all 15 tables, with no empty places.

 What do you notice about the date 03.06.09?
 Or 08.01.09?
 This challenge invites you to investigate some interesting dates yourself.